-The first aid arrangements you will need depend on the type of hazards people may come across in your church or church hall.
+The first aid arrangements you need will depend on the type of hazards people may come across in your premises.
 These could include:

-- Machinery and equipment that could cause injury when in use - Chemicals or other dangerous substances used for cleaning, maintenance and gardening - Higher-risk activities such as using ladders or other access equipment - Large numbers of employees and volunteers (more than 25) or visitors - Employees who travel a lot, work remotely, alone or 'out-of-hours' - The remoteness of your church or church hall from emergency services - Periods of absence which might mean that there may not be adequate first aid support - Fundraising activities, concerts, services or other community activities (e.g. night shelters).
+- machinery and equipment that could cause injury when in use - chemicals or other dangerous substances used for cleaning and maintenance - higher-risk activities such as using ladders or other access equipment - large numbers of employees and volunteers (more than 25) or visitors - employees who travel a lot, work remotely, alone or 'out-of-hours' - the remoteness of your premises from emergency services - periods of absences which may mean there is inadequate first-aid support - fundraising activities, other events, concerts, services or other community activities. - Note this list is not exhaustive